xinehc/sarg-curation/README.md

 ### Which ARGs are included/excluded?

-- All ARGs associated with point mutations in essential genes (primarily antibiotic targets) are excluded.
+- ARGs associated with point mutations in essential genes (primarily antibiotic targets) are excluded.
 Examples include mutations in *gyrA*, *parC*, and *rpoB*.

 - Regulators (e.g., activators, repressors) are excluded since they do not confer direct resistance.
 Exceptions include *tipA* and *albAB*, which act as self-regulated sequesters.
 Putative accessory genes such as *vanZ* are also removed.